robtweed/qewd-jsdb/README.md

 It includes 2 versions:

-1) A Dockerised version of QEWD that will run on any Linux system or on a Raspberry Pi
+1) A Dockerised version of QEWD (including QEWD-JSdb) that will have you up and running in just a few minutes on any Linux system or on a Raspberry Pi

 2) A version that will run on the InterSystems
 [AWS Community Edition of IRIS](https://aws.amazon.com/marketplace/pp/B07MSHYLF1?qid=1575041206953&sr=0-1&ref_=srh_res_product_title)